‘Living independently is important to me because I can be like my friends who don’t have a disability’

 – Robyn, Langdon member

 Langdon flats and houses are all highly personalised to suit the needs of the people living there.
-Properties are kitted out with adapted bathrooms and kosher kitchens and some have round-the-clock live-in carers.
+Properties are kitted out with adapted bathrooms and kosher kitchens, with round-the-clock live-in carers where necessary.

 More than just a service